PersonalReviewer/Simple-Review/README.md

 It gives you a form on the left, a live preview on the right, and a clean generated table output that can be copied or exported when the review is ready.

-The goal is simple: make reviews consistent, readable, backed up, and easier to write without turning the output into a mess.
+The goal is simple: I wanted to fix the amount of time each review would take, the handling of the bbcode, and the exporting process.
+This simplfies all and even can remove EXIF.
+Please consider checking out if you enjoy making indepth reviews.

+## SCROLL DOWN FOR SCREEN SHOTS!!!!!!!!!!!!!!!!!!!!!!!!!

 ## What it does